safex/proposals/newnetworkproposal.md

 Users should be able to broadcast transactions over tor.

-Proof of Work mining should exist.
+Proof of Work mining will be the mode of block production.

-Safe Exchange Coin holders will be able to gain from the development payments of client software interacing with the new network software.
+Safe Exchange Coin holders will be able to gain from the reward that developers are able to receive if they generate transactions for the network via client interfaces.

 The Safe Exchange developer can make a system to account for Safe Exchange Coin holder addresses and reserve the rewards to those owners who can then redeem their reward from the new network.